nattkins/jamdocs2/docs/why-we-work.md

 slug: why

 ---
-We are Bravo Criteria a self-organizing consultancy that pulls together a group of diverse but like-minded people that are passionate about problem-solving in organizations, who work with the goal of bringing that same attitude to the whole organization.
+## Our Mission

+We want to spend time on the stuff that matters - because there isn't enough to now use it wisely.
+We're here to help use technology, both the computer kind, the people kind and the thinking kind to help you focus your time on getting meaningful stuff happening

+### So that means working remotely right?

+Absolutely, though it's not like there is a choice, doing remote meetings like they are in-person used to do will not save your time, in fact they will take longer.

+### What are people technology?

+There isn't just one way but the two we like, because its the most energizing and interesting and makes best use of time are clean language and liberating structures.

 ## The Out of the Box Paradox

 Things people say

 * "Don't create when you can borrow",
 * "Don't overthink it',
 * "Don't over-engineer"

 All are ways to say the same thing, but we also

 * Think our problems are unique
 * We have our ways of working
 * We kind of believe that computers can do anything.